-Do we see this type of arrest occur on college campuses? yes!
+Do we see this type of arrest occur on college campuses?
+Yes!
 If you are trying to get into a bar with a “fake ID” typically the bouncer will just take it from you.
 However, many times law enforcement pull you over for another reason and as they watch you comb through your wallet for your valid ID they see your “fake ID” too.
 Police officers are not so lenient, because the Florida Legislature is trying to shut down the manufactures of these “fake IDs.”
+It is important to know the Fake ID Florida law.
 The law is targeted at those that USE these “fake IDs,” and those students most likely have no idea they are actually committing a felony (for possessing it on a Wednesday afternoon after class; or while trying to use it to get into a bar or night club).

 A night of drinking, is never worth the punishment you could receive.
 A third-degree felony such as holding a fraudulent created ID, can land you up to five years in prison and/or up to a $5,000 fine under Sections 775.082 and 775.083, Florida Statutes.